Humane Rodent Control Solutions

 * Please note, when using snap traps, electrocution traps or humane trap-and-relocation on your property during the spring and summer months, you are potentially killing/releasing a nursing mother, and leaving babies behind.
 I recommend utilizing these methods during the fall and winter months to avoid creating orphans.
 Practice indoor exclusion during spring/summer to prevent rodents from getting in.

-Devices and Products for Lethally Controlling Mice and Rats:
+Devices and Products for Lethally and humanely Controlling Mice and Rats:

 Rodent Birth Control and Non-Lethal Deterrents: